Liveforms: An Evening with Haken

 While it includes live performances of songs from all their albums, most are from the album Fauna, as the first set consisted of a playthrough of it in its entirety.

+It is their last album featuring guitarist Charlie Griffiths and bassist Conner Green, who both left the band in early 2026.

 Track listing

 The track listing consists of three CDs and one Blu-ray.
 Only the Blu-ray and the digital download versions feature the concert in its actual order (due to the technical limitations of the CD format).